HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Noteworthy takeaways from our analysis of the rules by bot name include:

 - The `noarchive` rule was applied overwhelmingly to `Bingbot` at 36%.
-This is likely due to the tag's ability to [keep content out of Bing chat answers](https://blogs.bing.com/webmaster/september-2023/Announcing-new-options-for-webmasters-to-control-usage-of-their-content-in-Bing-Chat).
+This is likely due to the tag's ability to <a hreflang="en" href="https://blogs.bing.com/webmaster/september-2023/Announcing-new-options-for-webmasters-to-control-usage-of-their-content-in-Bing-Chat">keep content out of Bing chat answers</a>.
 - `​max-snippet`, `max-video-preview`, and `max-image-preview` rules are widely implemented for all robots at the rate of 40%, 40%, and 69%, respectively.
 - `Googlebot-News` was the most named for `index` (63%) and `nosnippet` (12%)
 - `MSNBot` was the least likely to be given a `noindex` directive (1%).
 In comparison, the most likely was `Googlebot-News` at 21%.